Pathways for Recognition

 You must select logbooks for the procedure you wish to perform.
 Only gastroscopy (adult) and colonoscopy (adult) are currently offered via the EPP.
 Other procedures may be available at the discretion of the Committee on a case-by-case basis.

 Gastroscopy logbooks require a total of 200 procedures to be logged.
-The majority of the logbook can consist of unsupervised procedures.
+The majority of the logbook can consist of unsupervised procedures (10% of all procedures must be performed under direct supervision).
 These can be retrospective cases.
-10% must be under direct supervision.

 Overseas specialist with prior training and endoscopic experience relocating to Australia